Immigration Bond: for release from Jail or Detention

 How can I obtain an Immigration Bond?

-There are two different ways to get somebody released from immigration detention/jail;
+Provided that a detainee has been granted bond, there are two different ways to get them released from immigration detention/jail;

-2) Surety Bond – This is what our company can provide to you.
-You can purchase an Immigration Bond by paying our company a percentage of the total bond amount.
-For example, if the Immigration Bond is set at $10,000, you can give our company a fee (usually 12%- 15%) and our company will “post” the Immigration Bond at the Immigration & Customs Enforcement office.
-Once the bond is “posted,” the detainee will be released.
+1) Immigration Surety Bond – You can purchase an Immigration Surety Bond from our company by paying our company a percentage of the total bond amount.
+For example, if the Immigration Bond is set at $10,000, you can pay our company a fee (usually 15%) and our company will "post" the bond at the ICE /DHS office.
+Once the bond is "posted," the detainee will be released with a future promise to appear in immigration court.
+Note that our company will require you to pledge collateral (see below) to ensure that the detainee fulfills the bond requirements.

-What is the cost of Immigration Surety Bond?
+What is the cost of an Immigration Surety Bond?

 - Bond conditioned upon the delivery of an alien (aka Delivery Bond)